 Red House Stables and Carriage Museum is located in Matlock.
-To visit Red House Stables and Carriage Museum and other attractions in Matlock, use our Matlock vacation planner.
+Plan to see Red House Stables and Carriage Museum and other attractions that appeal to you using our Matlock day trip planner .

 Unable to display map at this time.
 Please try again later.

 Red House Stables and Carriage Museum Reviews

 We had read that this was a good place to visit with lots going on, but on the day of our visit it was very quiet and staff not that helpful.
 Nothing going on! more »

 The bed was comfortable and there was everything that was needed but the room was dated and the bathroom sliding door made a lot of noise and took a lot of effort to pull, not good if you need to get ... more »

 We stopped in at the Museum early in the morning as they were just opening.
 There were quite a few carriages and other carriage related items.
 It was interesting.
 They had 2 carriages there that were ... more »